block98k/Denoise-VAE/README.md

 VAE.ipynb is a pure autoencoder model used keras with tensorflow backend, it is a test.

-Denoise-VAE.ipynb use keras with tensorflow backend, it is a variational autoencoder model based on the VAE.ipynb.
+Denoise-VAE-keras.ipynb use keras with tensorflow backend, it is a variational autoencoder model based on the VAE.ipynb.

 Denoise-AE-tf.ipynb use tensorflow, it is a autoencoder model.